wfortin136/sql_challenge/README.md

-If you had a set of db backup files, you want to be able to store that data in a nosql db for time series anlysis, reconstitute data to a specific snapshot in time, or have the ability to migrate your data to another db (i.e. snapshots of mysql -> postgres).
+If you had a set of db backup files, you want to be able to store that data as key value pairs in a nosql db for time series anlysis, reconstituting data to a specific snapshot in time,  or have the ability to migrate your data to another db (i.e. snapshots of mysql -> postgres).
 While this challenge won't solve the problem in it's entirety, it builds the foundation for such an environment.
 Specifically, the code will:
 * Read and parse a set of backup files from a directory